-Bill slowly crawled out to give yet another year’s worth of prophesy.
-He noted the climb was tougher than it had been in years past, and he glanced around in great dismay at the meager gathering – a crowd that, once more, had their backs turned to him, intent to listen in giddiness to what his twin brother, the false prophet from Punxsutawney, had to say.
+Bill slowly crawled out to give yet another year’s worth of prophesy, noting his ascent felt stiffer…tougher than it had been in years past.
+He glanced around in great dismay at the meager gathering.
+The crowd, as usual, greeted him with their backs, more intent to listen in giddiness to what his twin brother, the false prophet from Punxsutawney, had to say.
 Hadn’t it dawned on them that a true prophet wouldn’t be carried out in such pomp and circumstance?
 Had Elijah resided in the palace of King Ahab?
 Heavens, no!
-From where else but the ground, then, would a groundhog come to deliver his important prophesy?
+Wasn’t it rumored that the Christ-child, himself, had been born in a stable?
+From where else but the ground, then, would a groundhog come to deliver a life-altering prophesy?

-That was the problem in the first place, though.
+That was the problem, though.
 These mortals weren’t even believers of the prophesy.
-They no longer even understood what it meant.
-Most of them didn’t toil the earth to bring in their harvest; so why would they trust one who traveled beneath its surface to bring them news of expectation for planting above?
+They no longer possessed an understanding of what it even meant.
+Most of them no longer toiled the earth to bring in their harvest; so why would they know to trust one who traveled beneath its surface?
+One who could bring them news of expectation for sowing from above?
 They treated the groundhog, instead, as a 6-week weather boy.
 And they didn’t even interpret that news correctly!
-Had they not enough sense to recognize if he were to see his shadow, that meant sunshine – which translated to good weather?
+Had they not enough sense to recognize if he were to see his shadow, that meant sunshine – which translated to good weather and warm soil?
 Apparently not.
-And the authentic interpreters of the prophesy had long disappeared – or tried to profit for themselves with something they called a Farmer’s Almanac.
+And those beloved, authentic interpreters of the prophesy had long disappeared – or tried to profit for themselves with something they called a Farmer’s Almanac.

-Bill was tired and discouraged, but he couldn’t let that keep him from delivering this year’s devastating news.
-The tunnels had been crawling with it for months, as more and more groundhogs disappeared into the depths of despair, not to be heard from again.
+Bill was tired and discouraged, yet that couldn’t prevent him from delivering this year’s devastating news.
+The tunnels had been crawling with it for months, as more and more groundhogs disappeared into the depths of despair, ne’er to be heard from again.
 The rumblings had become more prominent this morning, the day after Bill had found the old carving in the gnarled roots of the ancient tree of wisdom.
 There, he had read the interpretation.
 This would be the year – the year of the great catastrophe.
-His fur ruffled under his slumped shoulders as he grimaced with the thought of telling the people that the Day of Reckoning was upon them.
-But he couldn’t feel altogether guilty.
-They’d brought it upon themselves – with years of pesticides and other wastes they tried to hide in the earth’s bowels.
+His fur ruffled under his slumped shoulders as he grimaced with the thought of telling the people that the Day of Reckoning had fallen upon them.
+But he didn’t feel altogether guilty.
+They’d brought it on themselves – with years of pesticides and other wastes they’d tried to hide inside the earth’s bowels.

 He’d caught glimpses of the results, avoided the forms that slithered and weaved through the lower tunnels.
-But those lower passages had become overcrowded.
-Their foul creatures had nowhere else to go but up, up, onto the upper-side of the ground’s surface.
-Bill saw it as his duty to warn the dwellers who resided beneath the great fireball in the sky.
+But those lower passages were now overcrowded.
+Those foul creatures had nowhere else to go but up, up, onto the upper-side of the ground’s surface.
+Bill knew it was his duty to warn the light-dwellers who in carefree, numbing fashion were apparently deafened by that great fireball in the sky.

 At his proclamation, the earth began to rumble underfoot.

-“Earthquake!” someone in the crowd screamed, as the people began to scramble, rushing over one another.
-(Fortunately, the sparse gathering prevented any major crowd control issues.)
+“Earthquake!” someone in the crowd screamed, as the people began to scramble, rushing and collapsing over one another.
+(Fortunately, they were too sparse in number to cause any damage too great.)

 “No!
 No!”
-Bill threw up his small front paws to get their attention.
+Bill threw up his small front paws to attract their attention.
 “You must listen!
-This is much worse than that!”
+This is much, much worse than that!”

-He ran up to the dignified elders who had paraded out the false prophet, Phil; but even they were inching back in fear, confusing Bill’s identity as much as his actions.
+He ran up to the dignified elders who had paraded out the false prophet; but even they were inching back in fear, confused by Bill’s desperate actions.
 “Phil’s loose!
 He’s acting rabid!”
 They ran from the scene, as Bill worked furiously to chew the false prophet from his box and get him to safety.

-“Dude…” grinned his twin in gratitude, obviously academically dumbed down from years of human contact and imprisonment.
+“Dude…” grinned his twin in gratitude, obviously academically dumbed down from all the imprisoned years of human contact.